prabhatranjan/mask-pii-csv/README.md

 ## Installation

+You can also install the packages separately and run the python file directly.
 To install Python 3 and pip, follow these steps:

 1. Linux-based systems: Python 3 and pip should already be installed.
 If they are not, you can install them using your package manager (`apt-get`, `yum`, etc.).
 2. macOS: Python 3 should already be installed.
 If it is not, you can download and install it from the official website: https://www.python.org/downloads/mac-osx/.